• Skip to primary navigation

 • Mix water, yeast and sugar in a mixing bowl and let sit for 5 minutes.

-• Add salt, flour, and spices into a stand mixer with a dough hook and knead until combined.
+• Add salt, flour and spices into mixing bowl with yeast mixture.
+Using a dough hook, knead until combined.
 About 3 minutes.

 If you don't have a stand mixer, this can be done by hand.